Row64/GPU-Script/README.md

 GpuScript also includes a powerful adaptive user interface which has many features:

 * It’s easy to make complex application layouts in a few lines of code
-* Window panes management is simplified so it adaptively resizes based on constraints.
+* Window pane management is simplified so it adaptively resizes based on constraints.
 * Window panes can be: fixed, percentage based, floating and draggable
 * Hierarchical panes can be contained within other panes, and tutorials show how to make standard UI patterns found in major applications